 Train to teach

 Spring Cottage Primary School was designated as a Teaching School in April 2014.
 Tidal Teaching School Alliance existed until 2021, when teaching schools were restructured into a locality hub model.
-However, due to the success of our ITT programme, Tidal Education Alliance continues to offer school direct training to help develop the next generation of teachers.
+However, due to the success of our ITT programme, Horizon Academy Trust continues to offer school direct training to help develop the next generation of teachers.

-School Direct is an exciting, hands-on, school-led training programme which gives you the chance to learn ‘on the job’ in two schools within the Tidal Education Alliance.
+School Direct is an exciting, hands-on, school-led training programme which gives you the chance to learn ‘on the job’ in two schools within the Horizon Academy Trust.
 Working as part of the teaching team from day one, learning from outstanding, experienced and practising colleagues to enable you to immediately put your new skills into practice.
 If you are successful, the programme will lead to qualified teacher status (QTS) through Sheffield Hallam University.

-For 2022/23 Tidal Education Alliance will be offering two primary focused School Direct routes to gaining a postgraduate teaching qualification:
+For 2022/23 Horizon School Direct will be offering two primary focused School Direct routes to gaining a postgraduate teaching qualification: